 where the expression on the right-hand side is also known as the (unnormalized) marginal likelihood under the not-lensed hypothesis.
-Note that we need to make sure that the probability density $p(\data^{(i)}|\notlensedhyp)$ is normalized over all observable data, accounting for selection effects \cite{2019MNRAS.486.1086M}.
+Note that we need to make sure that the probability density $p(\data^{(i)}|\notlensedhyp)$ is normalized over all observable\footnote{Here the term \emph{observable data} means that the signals in the data would pass some detection criteria that one imposes, for example the signals would need to have a signal-to-noise ratio above some threshold, such that they would be identified as \gls{GW} events.} data, accounting for selection effects \cite{2019MNRAS.486.1086M}.
 This can be done by evaluating the proper normalization constant $\alpha$, where

 Therefore the expression for the normalized $p(\bm{\data}|\notlensedhyp)$ is given by